themanyone/FindAImage/README.md

  * Simple utility.
 Search photos in browser.
  * Offline and private.
 Optionally use OpenAI or Google.
  * Internet-ready.
 Can publish album as a website.
- * Low requirements.
-No huge dependencies.
+ * Light wight.
+Does not require torch.
 4GiB VRAM.
  * Free and open-source.
 NO WARRANTIES.
 See LICENSE.

 ![preview](preview.png)